Berzelius Symposium 111: Acute and Chronic Heart Failure

 Linn Höög, MSc, Karolinska, Stockholm

-15.35-15.55 Telemonitoring in Advanced Heart Failure – Clinical Benefits and Research Insights
+15.35-15.55 Telemonitoring in Advanced Heart Failure - Clinical benefits, personal experience, and ongoing research

 Thomas Mellberg Rydenstam, Cardiology, Sahlgrenska, Gothenburg